MichaelGrier/nodesite/README.md

   a collection named 'contacts'
 - run command 'npm run start' in your terminal
 - navigate to localhost:8000 in your browser

+### Things I Learned from this Project:
+- creating a data model using Mongoose schemas
+- connecting to a database using the ExpressJS framework
+- updating content dynamically using data retrieved from a database